yzyray/lizzieyzy/README.md

 `Double Engine Mode`: Support load two engins and analyze synchronously,convenient for comparison.

-`Visualized KataGo Distributed Training`: Visualized official KataGo training,all games(playing or completed) can be reviewed.
+`Visualized KataGo Distributed Training`: Visualized official KataGo training,all games(playing or completed) can be watched.

 ##